 In short: This brilliant little life coaching company set up by writer & psychologist Rosie Walford has helped people change career from finance to photographic art, extricate themselves from a negative relationship, accept a seat in the House of Lords and move from London to Scotland.
-Choose one-on-one stretch days with Rosie in London or on Waiheke Island in New Zealand, book one to one coaching with Rosie or another Stretch coach via email and Skype (an initial chat is free), or, for 2013 and beyond, take an intensive fix on a life coaching holiday in Spain.
+Choose one-on-one stretch days with Rosie in London or on Waiheke Island in New Zealand, book one to one coaching with Rosie or another Stretch coach via email and Skype (an initial chat is free), or take an intensive fix on a life coaching holiday in Spain.

 More about the coaching methods: The Big Stretch coaches use techniques to cut through the rational side of us that might ordinarily say ‘no’ to something, and to help us access our intuitive side instead.
 You’re encouraged to move outside your ‘comfort zone’ to rediscover what you feel passionate about, and to pay attention to habits you may have got yourself into which won’t serve you in the long term.
 Whatever your issue, you’ll explore your relationships, values, beliefs, health, money and job situation to get to the heart of it.